 On October 1, 2005, the District issued \$6,230,000 of Special Assessment Revenue Bonds, Series 2005A and \$17,620,000 of Special Assessment Revenue Bonds, Series 2005B consisting of Term bonds due on May 1, 2036 and November 1, 2010, respectively, with fixed interest rates of 5.5% and 4.875%, respectively.
 The Bonds were issued to finance the acquisition and construction of certain improvements for the benefit of certain property within the District.
 Interest is paid semiannually on each May 1 and November 1, commencing May 1, 2006.
 Principal is paid annually commencing May 1, 2007 through May 1, 2036 for the Series 2005A Bonds.
 All unpaid principal on the Series 2005B Bonds was originally due on November 1, 2010, however the bonds were restructured in October, 2010.
 The principal due date was extended to November 1, 2017 and the interest rate was increased to 7%.
-In the current fiscal year the District paid off the Series 2005B Bonds in full.
+In the 2018 fiscal year, the District paid off the Series 2005B Bonds in full.
+In the current fiscal year, the District refunded and paid off the Series 2005A Bonds in full

 The Series 2005A Bonds are subject to redemption at the option of the District prior to their maturity.
 The Series 2005B Bonds are not subject to optional redemption.
 The Bonds are subject to extraordinary mandatory redemption prior to their selected maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
-This occurred during the current fiscal year, as the District collected assessments from lot closings and prepaid \$15,000 and \$865,000 of the Series 2005A and 2005B Bonds respectively.
-See Note 13 - Subsequent Events for additional call amounts made subsequent to year end.
+This occurred during the current fiscal year, as the District collected assessments from lot closings and prepaid \$100,000 of the Series 2005A Bonds.